Black hole solutions in quantum phenomenological gravitational dynamics: Brief Review of Quantum Phenomenological Gravitational Dynamics

 \section{Brief Review of Quantum Phenomenological Gravitational Dynamics}

 We briefly present the general phenomenological equations of motion, obtained by following similar steps as in the classical derivations of equations of motion in thermodynamics of spacetime.
 To this end, one first constructs a local observer-dependent horizon in which an equilibrium condition can be imposed.
-The total entropy variation, which must be vanishing due to the equilibrium condition, is a sum of the semiclassical entropy flux of matter fields and the variation of the geometric entropy of the horizon (where the latter is usually interpreted as an entanglement entropy) [for a detailed discussion of this construction see Ref.~\cite{Alonso-Serrano:2024amg}].
+The total entropy variation, which must be vanishing due to the equilibrium condition, is a sum of the variation of the semiclassical entropy flux of matter fields and the variation of the geometric entropy of the horizon (where the latter is usually interpreted as an entanglement entropy) [for a detailed discussion of this construction see Ref.~\cite{Alonso-Serrano:2024amg}].
 For our purposes here we directly present the resulting field equations derived in Ref.~\cite{Alonso-Serrano:2020dcz}

-where $S_{\mu \nu} \coloneqq R_{\mu \nu} - R/4 \ g_{\mu \nu}$ is the traceless part of the Ricci tensor, $T_{\mu \nu}$ is the energy-momentum tensor of matter.
-The parameter $\alpha$ is a dimensionless constant\footnote{Here we use $\kappa = 8 \pi \gnewton$, with $c=1$, such that $\alpha \kappa = D \ellp^2$ from Eq.~(3.43) in Ref.~\cite{Alonso-Serrano:2020dcz} and $\alpha$ includes a $\hbar$ factor.} which comes directly from the extra logarithmic correction term in the entropy and takes a different value in different candidate theories of quantum gravity and multiple approaches to compute quantum gravity corrections (while still playing the role of a universal constant in each such approach), giving a relevant contribution as the Planck scale is approached.
-A particular numerical value of such a parameter is thus specific to a given quantum gravity approach, so we will keep it free for the sake of generality.
-Note that Eq.~\eqref{QPGDeqs} is traceless and for $\alpha=0$ reduces to the field equations of unimodular gravity, which is recovered when no quantum gravity corrections are introduced.
+where $S_{\mu \nu} \coloneqq R_{\mu \nu} - R/4 \ g_{\mu \nu}$ is the traceless part of the Ricci tensor, $T_{\mu \nu}$ is the Hilbert stress-energy tensor defined through the matter Lagrangian (for further details on the explicit derivation see, e.g.~Refs.~\cite{Alonso-Serrano:2020dcz,Alonso-Serrano:2024amg,Jacobson:2018ahi,Iyer:1996ky}).
+The quadratic curvature terms in the field equations, parametrized by the dimensionless constant $\alpha$,\footnote{Here we use $\kappa = 8 \pi \gnewton$, with $c=1$, such that $\alpha \kappa = D \ellp^2$ from Eq.~(3.43) in Ref.~\cite{Alonso-Serrano:2020dcz} and $\alpha$ includes a $\hbar$ factor. become relevant as the Planck scale is approached.
+These terms stem directly from logarithmic corrections in the entropy, as shown in Ref.~\cite{Alonso-Serrano:2020dcz}.
+The actual numerical value of $\alpha$ depends on the particular approach to quantum gravity considered.
+Therefore, for the sake of generality, $\alpha$ will be treated as a free parameter in this work.} Note that Eq.~\eqref{QPGDeqs} is traceless and for $\alpha=0$ reduces to the field equations of unimodular gravity, which is recovered when no quantum gravity corrections are introduced.

 Taking the covariant divergence of both sides of Eq.~\eqref{QPGDeqs} and using the contracted Bianchi identities $\nabla^\nu (R_{\mu\nu}-\frac{1}{2}R\, g_{\mu\nu})=0$~, we obtain \cite{Alonso-Serrano:2020dcz}